Azure Virtual Network frequently asked questions (FAQ)

 Can I specify DNS servers for a VNet?

 Yes.
 You can specify DNS server IP addresses in the VNet settings.
 The setting is applied as the default DNS server(s) for all VMs in the VNet.

 How many DNS servers can I specify?

 Can I modify my DNS servers after I have created the network?

 Yes.
 You can change the DNS server list for your VNet at any time.
-If you change your DNS server list, you will need to restart each of the VMs in your VNet in order for them to pick up the new DNS server.
+If you change your DNS server list, you need to perform a DHCP lease renewal on all affected VMs in the VNet, for the new DNS settings to take effect.
+For VMs running Windows OS you can do this by typing

 What is Azure-provided DNS and does it work with VNets?

 Azure-provided DNS is a multi-tenant DNS service offered by Microsoft.
 Azure registers all of your VMs and cloud service role instances in this service.
 This service provides name resolution by hostname for VMs and role instances contained within the same cloud service, and by FQDN for VMs and role instances in the same VNet.
 To learn more about DNS, see Name Resolution for VMs and Cloud Services role instances.

 There is a limitation to the first 100 cloud services in a VNet for cross-tenant name resolution using Azure-provided DNS.
 If you are using your own DNS server, this limitation does not apply.

 Can I override my DNS settings on a per-VM or cloud service basis?

 Yes.
 You can set DNS servers per VM or cloud service to override the default network settings.
 However, it's recommended that you use network-wide DNS as much as possible.

 Can I bring my own DNS suffix?